Trump picks 'Death by China' author for trade advisory role

 Trump, a Republican, made trade a centerpiece of his presidential campaign and railed against what he said were bad deals the United States had made with other countries.
 He has threatened to hit Mexico and China with high tariffs once he takes office on Jan.
 20.

 Navarro, 67, is a professor at University of California, Irvine, and advised Trump during the campaign.
-His books include "Death by China: How America Lost its Manufacturing Base," which was made into a documentary film.
+He has authored several books including "Death by China: How America Lost its Manufacturing Base," which was made into a documentary film.

 As well as describing what he sees as America's losing economic war with China, Navarro has highlighted concerns over environmental issues related to Chinese imports and the theft of U.S. intellectual property.